-EDUC 215 Available: Educational Technology
+EDUC 215 Available: fall, spring 3 Cr Hrs Educational Technology

 Based on the National Education Technology Standards, this course addresses the technology-related components of the Idaho Core Teacher Standards.
 Additionally, students are exposed to the most recent developments in education technology.
-(This course includes Portfolio Entry: Technology Portfolio.
-This course emphasizes the International Society for Technology in Education Standards 2 and 3 and Idaho Core Teacher Standards 1, 4, 6, 9, and 10).
-Prerequisite: ENGL101
+This course emphasizes the International Society for Technology in education Standards 2 and 3 and Idaho Core Teacher Standards 1, 4, 6, 9, and 10.
+This course meets the computer literacy graduation requirement if passed with a 70% or better.
+Students earning a D grade will receive credit for the course but will need to either repeat the course or complete the CSA exams to meet graduation requirement.